dzapataHDI/nomemory/The-MockNeat-Class.md

 This method is used to generate sequence of numbers (longs).

-Example of generating a seq of integers starting with 0l, incrementing each time with 1l.
+Example for generating a sequence of longs starting with 0l, incrementing each time with 1l.

 ```java
 LongSeq seq = mock.longSeq();